 At the same time, in some bands, flexibility is increased by making their use unlicensed, i.e. allowing the assignment of shared spectrum access for applications in parts of the spectrum where exclusive usage rights are not justified and shared usage represents the best use of resources.
 The easier access to spectrum in such bands fosters innovation in rapidly evolving mass-markets such as short-range devices (e.g. Wi-Fi) where a degree of interference is acceptable or compensated by innovative technologies.

 Traditional management processes, where the use of the spectrum is tightly regulated by governments, will also continue to be applied selectively in areas where security and safety-of-life considerations are paramount (defence, public security, aviation…).

 Two general principles are applied in EU spectrum policy: technology neutrality and service neutrality.
 In essence, all innovations, products and processes are deemed to be equal.
 These principles are especially important when refarming of spectrum is being considered.
 Refarming is the reallocation of a frequency range from one application or licensed service to another.

 The overall objective of EU's Radio Spectrum Policy is to contribute to the completion of the EU's single market.
 Harmonisation to provide integrated markets for equipment and services cuts costs for consumers, and boosts business competitiveness.

 This internal market also helps provide integrated and responsive public services; spectrum management can and should support this trend.
 Numerous EU sectoral policy objectives rely on the availability of radio resources in areas as diverse as the information society, space, transport, research and environment.

-The generic policy goals for competitiveness, innovation and economic growth in Europe are in many ways led by information and communication technology (ICT) - as set out in the Digital Agenda for Europe.
+The generic policy goals for competitiveness, innovation and economic growth in Europe are in many ways led by information and communication technology (ICT) - as set out in the Digital Single Market Strategy.
 ICT innovation is increasingly dependent on mobile, wireless access to networks which is in turn critically reliant on access to spectrum.